 DO I HAVE HEALTH CONCERNS THAT MIGHT AFFECT ME?

-Many beauty industry services require a certain amount of physical strength.
+Many personal care services require a certain amount of physical strength.

 HOW MUCH CAN I SPEND ON IT?

 This includes money and time.
 Will you need to work while you train?

 IS THIS COURSE INDUSTRY-RECOGNIZED?

 Certificate is different than certification.
 Certificates do not require you to pass an exam.